-Considered the “birth place” of California, Old Town San Diego gives visitors a glimpse into colonial life in San Diego from 1821 to 1872.
-Mixed among award-winning restaurants and more than 100 shops are historical sites and museums in this neighborhood have free admission.
+Considered the “birth place” of California, Old Town San Diego gives visitors a glimpse into San Diego’s colonial period from 1821-1872.
+Many of the historical sites and museums in this neighborhood have free admission.
 Over a hundred shops and boutiques line the streets, along with plenty of restaurants.
-At the center of Old Town is the Whaley House Museum Complex, which consists of five historic buildings, the most famous of which is the Whaley House, called the number one most haunted house in the U.S. by the Travel Channel’s America's Most Haunted.
+At the center of Old Town is the Whaley House Museum Complex, which consists of five historic buildings, the most famous of which is the Whaley House, the most haunted house in the country according to the Travel Channel’s “America's Most Haunted.”

-View a rare original stagecoach at the Wells Fargo Museum, see a scale model of nineteenth century Old Town at the reconstructed Robinson-Rose House, and tour the Black Hawk Livery & Blacksmith, the first public schoolhouse in San Diego, and Casa de Estudillo, considered one of the finest adobe haciendas in the state.
+View a rare original stagecoach at the Wells Fargo Museum, see a scale model of 19th century Old Town at the reconstructed Robinson-Rose House, and tour the Black Hawk Livery & Blacksmith, the first public schoolhouse in San Diego.
+Casa de Estudillo is considered one of the finest adobe haciendas in the state.
 Up the hill is Heritage Park, a 7.8 acre county park where seven Victorian homes have been relocated and now house shops, bed and breakfasts, and the Serra Museum, site of California’s first mission and fort.

 While most of the museums are child-friendly, a few cater specifically to children.
-The Reuben H. Fleet Science Center in Balboa Park brings science to life with hands-on experiments that are sure to make a child want to learn more.
+The Reuben H. Fleet Science Center in Balboa Park brings science to life with hands-on experiments that are sure to engage your child’s inquisitive mind.
 Also in Balboa Park you’ll find the San Diego Model Railroad Museum with an interactive Lionel layout for children.
 The New Children’s Museum in downtown San Diego and the Children’s Discovery Museum in Escondido bring art and discovery to life with fun activities, craft projects, and inventive play areas.
 Recent exhibits at the New Children’s Museum have explored issues like recycling and food sustainability through child-focused art and craft projects.
 Many of these museums have toddler areas as well so the littlest ones can join in all the fun.